The Sanctuary

 The Gulf Coast of Texas was once covered by unending swaths of prairies and marshes extending out to the Gulf of Mexico.
 When European settlers began arriving in the 1820s, over 90% of the state was rangeland.
 These lands were productive for agriculture and then ripe for industrial and urban development as populations grew.

 The Greater Houston region is no exception to this evolution.
-Our relatively young city has experienced rapid change and growth, resulting in the conversion of prairies, farms, and fields into strip malls, offices, parking lots, and proliferating suburbs, consuming thousands of acres of the coastal prairie.
+Our relatively young city has experienced rapid change and growth, resulting in the conversion of prairies, farms, and fields into developed lands, consuming thousands of acres of the coastal prairie.

 In an effort to safeguard this important ecosystem, the Coastal Prairie Conservancy works toward four primary goals: